JustinIven/smtp-oauth-relay/README.md

 ## Usage
 ### Setup in Microsoft Entra ID
-1. Create an application in Microsoft Entra ID with the application permission `Send.Mail`
+1. Create an application in Microsoft Entra ID with the application permission `Mail.Send`
 2. Grant admin consent for the permission
 3. Create an application secret
 4. Note your tenant ID, application (client) ID, and client secret